BGP Interview Questions For Experienced CCNA and CCNP Network Engineers

-BGP is a protocol for ISPs and it is like a distance vector protocol.
-Its hop count is a AS and that way it is also known as path vector protocol.
-Normally we use the BGP in large ISP environment.
-You can establised a connection between different autonomous systems by BGP.
-BGP is a good option in transit autonomous system, which means that you can allow your data packets to move through from one autonomous system to other autonomous system.
+BGP is a protocol for ISPs and it is like a distance-vector protocol.
+Its hop count is an AS and that way it is also known as path vector protocol.
+Normally we use the BGP in a large ISP environment.
+You can establish a connection between different autonomous systems by BGP.
+BGP is a good option in transit autonomous systems, which means that you can allow your data packets to move through from one autonomous system to another autonomous system.

-What are different mode of configuration for BGP?
+What are the different modes of configuration for BGP?

-You can configure BGP protocol according to your memory and hardware requirements with following ways:
+You can configure the BGP protocol according to your memory and hardware requirements in the following ways:

-Default route: In this mode of configuration ISP only advertise the default route with BGP, and all other routes are accessible through this default route.
-This is most efficient way of configuration when you have a small amount of memory.
+Default route: In this mode of configuration ISP only advertises the default route with BGP, and all other routes are accessible through this default route.
+This is the most efficient way of configuration when you have a small amount of memory.

 Full updates: In this mode of configuration you will receive the full routing table from ISP.
 This mode required a lot amount of memory.

-Partial updates: In partial update configuration mode of BGP you will receive the routes for prefixes which are suitable to reach from your ISP router.
-For other routes you will also have a default route.
+Partial updates: In the partial update configuration mode of BGP you will receive the routes for prefixes that are suitable to reach from your ISP router.
+For other routes, you will also have a default route.

-BGP path selection depends on the following attributes values:
+BGP path selection depends on the values of the following attributes:

 - Weight(Cisco proprietary attributes )